Ranaghat I: Geography

 Ranaghat I CD Block is bounded by Hanskhali CD Block in the north, Ranaghat II CD Block in the east, Chakdaha CD Block in the south and Santipur CD Block and Balagarh CD Block in Hooghly district across the Hooghly River in the west.

-Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as Bhagirathi.
-The alluvial plains are cut across by such distributaries as Jalangi, Churni and Ichhamati.
+Nadia district is mostly alluvial plains lying to the east of Hooghly River, locally known as the Bhagirathi.
+The alluvial plains are cut across by such distributaries as the Jalangi, Churni and Ichhamati.
 With these rivers getting silted up, floods are a recurring feature.

 Ranaghat I CD Block has an area of 145.53 km2.
 It has 1 panchayat samity, 10 gram panchayats, 177 gram sansads (village councils), 64 mouzas and 55 inhabited villages.
 Ranaghat and Taherpur police stations serve this block.
 Headquarters of this CD Block is at Habibpur.

 It is located 22 km from Krishnanagar, the district headquarters.

 Gram panchayats of Ranaghat I block/ panchayat samiti are: Anulia, Habibpur, Barasat, Kalinarayanpur, Paharpur, Khisma, Nawpara Masunda, Payradanga, Ramnagar I, Ramnagar II and Tarapur.